About the Camp

 What will happen next?

 We will keep you up to date if any information changes related to the camps.
 Around a month before the camp we request final payment, and typically around a week before the camp we will send out any other late-breaking information.
-If a parent/guardian is not going to be present for registration, we request that you print (and sign) the consent form here, and send your child to camp with this.

 We are an OFSTED-registered childcare provider.
 Further information about the OFSTED registration system can be found on their website: https://www.gov.uk/government/organisations/ofsted